Contract: Certainty, completeness, and intention of parties

 Courts may also look to external standards, which are either mentioned explicitly in the contract or implied by common practice in a certain field.
 In addition, the court may also imply a term; if price is excluded, the court may imply a reasonable price, with the exception of land, and second-hand goods, which are unique.

 If there are uncertain or incomplete clauses in the contract, and all options in resolving its true meaning have failed, it may be possible to sever and void just those affected clauses if the contract includes a severability clause.
 The test of whether a clause is severable is an objective test—whether a reasonable person would see the contract standing even without the clauses.
 Typically, non-severable contracts only require the substantial performance of a promise rather than the whole or complete performance of a promise to warrant payment.
 However, express clauses may be included in a non-severable contract to explicitly require the full performance of an obligation.

+English courts have established that any intention to make the contract a "complete code", so as to exclude any option to resort to a common law or extra-contractual remedy, must be evidenced in "clear express words": otherwise a "presumption that each party to a contract is entitled to all remedies which arise by operation of law" will be honoured by the courts.